 Congress has long been concerned that the current and potential costs of the Cobell lawsuit may jeopardize DOI trust reform implementation, reduce spending on other Indian programs, and be difficult to fund.
-Besides the ongoing expenses of the litigation and of the historical accounting, possible costs for a Cobell settlement now might be as much as (1) the more than \$100 billion that Cobell plaintiffs have estimate their IIM accounts are owed, (2) the \$27.5 billion that the Cobell plaintiffs proposed as a settlement amount in 2005, (3) the \$8 billion proposed by Members of Congress in the 109th Congress, or (4) the \$58 billion that the plaintiffs asked from the district court in March 2008.
+Besides the ongoing expenses of the litigation and of the historical accounting, possible costs for a Cobell settlement now might be as much as (1) the more than \$100 billion that Cobell plaintiffs have in the past estimated their IIM accounts are owed, (2) the \$27.5 billion that the Cobell plaintiffs proposed as a settlement amount in 2005, (3) the \$8 billion proposed by Members of Congress in the 109th Congress, (4) the \$58 billion that the plaintiffs asked from the district court in March 2008, or (5) the \$46 billion plaintiffs sought in June 2008.
 The addition of tribal trust fund and accounting suits may greatly enlarge the potential costs of a settlement, since tribes' funds are far larger in size than individuals' funds.

 Also of concern to Congress at times is the source of funds for any large federal payments that might have to be made to IIM accounts.
-Among the funding sources for these costs discussed in a 2005 House Interior Appropriations Subcommittee hearing were discretionary appropriations and the Treasury Department's "Judgment Fund," but some senior appropriators considered the Judgment Fund insufficient for even a \$6-\$13 billion settlement.
+Among the funding sources for these costs discussed in a 2005 House Interior Appropriations Subcommittee hearing were discretionary appropriations and the Treasury Department's "Judgment Fund," but some senior appropriators considered the Judgment Fund insufficient for a settlement in the \$6-\$13 billion range.

 The House Appropriations Committee has urged the parties to the litigation, and Congress, to settle trust litigation in its entirety (H.Rept.
 110-187, p.
 80).
-Settlement
+Settlement bills were introduced in the 109th Congress, and the Bush Administration in March 2007 proposed a comprehensive settlement, but tribes and Cobell plaintiffs opposed the proposals.
+No trust fund settlement legislation was introduced in the 110th Congress, and none has been introduced thus far in the 111th Congress.